Sarlianth/DataRepProject2016/README.md

 This repository contains code and documentation about our third year project for Dara Representation and Querying module.

 ### Project Overview
-We have created a Single-Page Web Application (SPA) that is a blog allowing users to post and read entries.
+We have created a Single-Page Web Application (SPA) This web application is a database that stores various user profiles upon creation using the login method, it allows you to view other users profiles aswell as play games on the web application.
-This application was selected after some deliberation.
 Initially, we considered three different applications:

 1. A [Twitter](http://twitter.com/) alternative.
 2. A [Pastebin](http://pastebin.com/) alternative.
 3. A [Stackoverflow](https://www.stackoverflow.com/) alternative.

-In our early discussions, we excluded option 3 as it would be too difficult to construct in the short time we had to complete the project.
+In our early discussions, we excluded option three as it would be too difficult to construct in the short time we had to complete the project.
-That left option 1 and 2.
+That left option one and two or our own idea.
-We chose 1 after some consideration, as we were more interested in the idea.
-However, we decided it's not going to be identical to Twitter but we will highly base on it.
+We chose our own idea as none of the other applications seemed appealing for the project.
+We thought that own idea would show more of our ability to create a web application rather than reuse other examples.

 The project was guided by the following excerpt from the project instructions:
 >You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
 You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.